Diolinux/PhotoGIMP/README.md

 1. Make sure you already have GIMP installed [from Flathub](https://flathub.org/apps/org.gimp.GIMP);
 2. **Start and quit GIMP after you installed before you continue!**
-3. Download the files from this repository;
+3. Download the files from this repository [or just click here](https://github.com/Diolinux/PhotoGIMP/releases/download/3.0/PhotoGIMP-linux.zip);
-4. Extract the content on your home folder (.config and .local) and overwrite the files if needed;
+4. Extract the content of the zip file on your home folder (`.config` and `.local` - they are the important ones) and overwrite the files if needed;
 5. You're done, enjoy it! :)

 :bulb: Tips:
-- If you don't need the custom icon, just use the ".config" folder.
+- If you don't need the custom icon, just use the `.config` folder.

 **Start and quit GIMP after you installed before you continue!**